vuiseng9/fp4-training/readme.md

 Pushing narrower precision demands finer granularity.
 Varying choices among hardware vendor would be a nightmare for model portability and interoperability. **Microscaling Formats (MX)**, a specification from the Open Compute Project (OCP), aims to prevent such fragmentation by establishing a common low-precision representation for vendors and model providers.
 At its core, **MX defines** a 1D block size of 32 elements, along with the encoding format for the scale (8-bit exponent) and quantized values (FP4/FP6/FP8, including ExMy, NaN/Inf/subnormal).
 MXFP4/6/8 denote MX-compliant formats.** See the [OCP MX spec][ocp_mx] for details.

-As of Q3/Q4 2025, on top of MXFP8/6/4, NVIDIA Blackwell also supports [NVFP4][blog_nvfp4_i].
+As of Q3/Q4 2025, on top of MXFP8/6/4, Nvidia Blackwell also supports [NVFP4][blog_nvfp4_i].
 The key differences are that **NVFP4** uses 16-element blocks instead of 32 and employs an FP8 scale instead of an 8-bit exponent**.
 We will experiment with MXFP8 and NVFP4 in our cuBLASLt-based implementation later.

 | Format   | Block Size | Scale Type | Value Type           |
 |----------|:----------:|:----------:|----------------------|